 With all the noise surrounding the 2024-2025 SDSU men’s basketball team, the noise can’t be matched to the sound of a packed Viejas Arena reacting to sophomore guard Miles Byrds second half block and dunk en route to an Aztec home opening victory.

-The two-way uber athletic wing with a limitless ceiling expected of Byrd was showcased in an unparalleled way Wednesday night at Viejas Arena.
+The two-way uber athletic wing with a limitless ceiling expected of Byrd was showcased in an unparalleled way Wednesday night in Viejas Arena.
 Byrd recorded 20 points, eight rebounds, four blocks and five steals, setting career highs in points, rebounds, steals and three-pointers made, while tying his career high in blocks

 With tonight’s performance, Byrd became the second player in NCAA Division I basketball over the last 10 seasons (since 2014-15) to record at least 20 points, eight rebounds, five steals and four blocks in the same game.